silvacms/documentation/source/buildout/packaging.rst

 will run with a specific ``silva`` user.
 The Silva instance will listen to the HTTP protocol on the port 8080 and to the uwsgi protocol on the port 8081.
-This last port can be used by ``mod_proxy_uwsgi`` in Apache or directly via NGinx.
+This last port can be used by ``mod_proxy_uwsgi`` in Apache or directly via NGinx, but this configuration is not done by the package.
+For more information about this, please refer to :ref:`presenting-your-silva-site-to-the-world`.

 Logs will be stored in ``/var/log/silva`` and PID files in ``/var/run/silva``.